mdreece/Quick-HDRI-Controls/README.md

 ![image](https://github.com/user-attachments/assets/c87f76bf-d201-4f0e-acb1-269655942a75)

-2. The Color Transform changes to AgX (can be adjusted in panel)
+2. The View Transform changes to AgX (can be adjusted in panel)

 ![image](https://github.com/user-attachments/assets/ede429d9-7fca-41a8-b293-a73eaf32416d)